 We found that individual range-expanding pines create distinct abiotic “islands” with cooler and wetter soils and alter soil nutrients compared to the surrounding alpine tundra ecosystem (Fig. 1)

 These changes in abiotic conditions do not impact the richness or composition of plant communities but do greatly increase plant cover.

 Surprisingly, even without significant changes in plant diversity, we observe a decrease in the alpha diversity of fungal mutualists and an increase in the alpha diversity of fungal pathogens during later stages of range expansion, potentially driven by changes in soil phosphorous, soil moisture, and plant cover (Fig. 2)

 Furthermore, changes in gamma below-ground diversity mirrored local patterns of alpha diversity while beta diversity was only minorly affected by range-expanding pines, suggesting that local habitat amelioration/deterioration rather than changes in among-patch heterogeneity underpin changes in below-ground diversity at broad scale.

 Figure 1 — a) Illustrated examples of alpine ecosystems at various stages of invasion by Pinus contorta. b) Different in environmental conditions and plant diversity across stages of range expansion.

 Figure 2 — Difference in fungal richness across different stages of range expansion for all fungi, decomposers, mutualists, and pathogens.

-In sum, our results show that range-expanding foundation species have the potential to create novel ecosystems, altering abiotic conditions and reshaping below-ground diversity across spatial scales, and that these impacts likely begin only a few years after initial spread and establishment.
+Our results show that range-expanding foundation species have the potential to create novel ecosystems, altering abiotic conditions and reshaping below-ground diversity across spatial scales, and that these impacts likely begin only a few years after initial spread and establishment.